 When it comes to buying tickets for a Guardians game, you can purchase season tickets, a Six Pack with tickets to six games, or single game tickets.

-Club seats and lower level seats will be the most expensive, but they offer the best views and the most comfort.
-You can expect to pay anywhere from $50 to $250+ for these seats.
+In the regular seating areas, field-level seats are the next-most most expensive, but they offer the best views and the most comfort.
+You can expect to pay anywhere from $45-$100 for these seats.

 If you’re looking to save money, sitting in the upper level or bleacher seats is more affordable.
 These seats can be as low as $10 to $15.
 But keep in mind that these seats may be exposed directly to the sun during daytime games, and that the bleacher seats don’t have seatbacks.

-If you’re interested in attending many games at Progressive Field and don’t mind standing, you can also purchase the Guardians Ballpark Pass for $49 a month, which gets you standing room access to every regular season home game (that means you could conceivably go to 81 games for less than $300!).
+If you’re interested in attending many games at Progressive Field and don’t mind standing, you can also purchase the Guardians Ballpark Pass for $59 a month, which gets you standing room access to every regular season home game (that means you could conceivably go to 81 games for about $350!).

-Standing Room Only tickets mean you’ll be watching the game from designated areas that include The Corner Bar, the left field and right field drink rails, the Home Run Porch, and Heritage Plaza.
+Standing Room Only tickets mean you’ll be watching the game from designated areas that include The Corner Bar, the left field and right field drink rails, the Home Run Porch, Heritage Plaza, and the new Terrace Garden and Terrace Hall in left field.
+(The official SRO sections are 107, 108, 117-125, 175-179, Terrace Garden, Terrace Hall and the Homerun Porch.)

 Food and drinks at Progressive Field